TheRealKaup/KTech/documentation/faq.md

 		symbols "On" -- turn on symbols if you want to debug
 ```

-To generate the build files, you will need to call `premake5 [action]` from the directory your script is in (e.g. `premake5 gmake2` to generate GNU makefiles).
+To generate the build files for KTech and your game, ensure Premake is installed on your system and run the command `premake5 [action]` from the directory your "`premake5.lua`" script is in (e.g. `premake5 gmake2` to generate GNU Makefiles).

-To generate binary files with GNU Make, you will then run `make -C workspace_build_dir`, where "workspace_build_dir" leads to the `location` you specified in your `workspace`.
-The binary file of your game will be generated where the `targetdir` you specified in your `project` leads.
+To then generate binary files with GNU Make, run the command `make -C build/`, and they will be outputted to "`build/bin/`".

+The "Debug" configuration (on KTech's end) enables debug symbols and deliberately doesn't hide the terminal cursor to improve GDB using experience.
+The "Release" configuration does the opposite; it doesn't enable debug symbols and hides the terminal cursor.

 ## How does the licensing work?